Sometimes a Joke Is Not Just a Joke

 A joke about women is not just a joke; it is divisive.

 You might wonder, though, who would joke about violence against women.
-Turns out far too many college males think those jokes are funny.
-And not only do some college males think such jokes are funny, they are so confident that these jokes are acceptable they will tell such a joke to a female classmate.
-A female student in my “Interpersonal Relationships and Race” course wrote a paper about the time a male classmate told her a “…joke.”
-She wrote:
+It turns out far too many college men think those jokes are funny.
+And not only do some college males think such jokes are funny, but they are so confident that these jokes are acceptable they tell such jokes to female classmates.
+A female student in my “Interpersonal Relationships and Race” course wrote a paper about the time a male classmate told her a “joke.”

-“In this particular class, there was one guy that I got to know pretty well, but it was strictly a classroom interpersonal relationship.
-To elaborate, we joked around a lot, but… one moment in particular caught me way off guard and to this day I am a little frustrated with my own response of laughing in an effort not to seem uptight.
-But let me tell you about the interaction …
+She wrote: “In this particular class, there was one guy that I got to know pretty well, but it was strictly a classroom interpersonal relationship.
+To elaborate, we joked around a lot, but … one moment, in particular, caught me way off guard and to this day I am a little frustrated with my own response of laughing in an effort not to seem uptight.
+But let me tell you about the interaction.

 How could a college-educated male think this was funny and acceptable enough to tell a female peer?
-It seems this is a more general problem than we have realized.
-I mean consider the Sigma Nu fraternity at Old Dominion University (http://college.usatoday.com/2015/08/24/banners-targeting-freshmen-women-...).
+It seems this is a more general problem than previously understood.
+Consider the Sigma Nu fraternity at Old Dominion University.

 For the first day of the new semester, members of the fraternity hung giant welcome signs outside a private house where some resided.
 The signs of welcome were directed at incoming female students and their mothers saying:

 “Rowdy and fun, hope your baby girl is ready for a good time.”